 The minimum account size is $5,000, and there is also a minimum withdrawal amount, which is $2,500.
 You cannot draw your account below the $5,000 minimum.

-On a $100,000 Wealthfront account, for example, the fee would be $187.50 for a full year — The first $15,000 is excluded from annual fees.
+On a $100,000 account, for example, the fee would be $225 for a full year — The first $15,000 is excluded from annual fees.
 The amount of the annual fee will be prorated and withdrawn on a monthly basis.
-This is a real bargain when compared to the thousands of dollars in fees typically charged by investment managers.
+Wealthfront is a real bargain when compared to the thousands of dollars in fees typically charged by investment managers.

 The only other fee you incur is the very low fee embedded in the cost of the ETFs.
 From our 60% stocks, 40% bonds portfolio test we found the ETFs averaged 0.18%.
 That gives Wealthfront an advantage over even the deepest discount brokers.